 - have trouble with sleeping or changes in appetite,

 - want to be alone or with others more than usual.

 How you can help

-You play an important role in reassuring your child or teen by staying calm and helping them understand and cope with their reactions.
+You play an important role in reassuring your child or teen by staying calm and helping them understand and cope with their feelings and reactions.